 Employees want to feel that their work is valued.
 While their sales commission structures are typically the primary motivator, that doesn’t always mean they want more money.
 In fact, motivated and happy employees also provide better customer service.
 To help motivate your employees, here are 10 non-financial rewards that can motivate your employees.

 1. Take Your Team to Lunch

-Non-financial sales rewards don't need to be fancy or lavish.
+Non-financial compensation doesn't need to be fancy or lavish.
 The café down the street is more likely to be a much better treat than the lunch they packed from home.
 This also allows for time to discuss matters that are not specifically work-related.

 Taking your entire team or just a couple of sales reps to lunch shows that you care about them beyond the office walls.
 Plus, it is a nice change of scenery –definitely better than sitting at a desk or in a cubicle all day.
 For millennials, all sales employees, motivation takes more than money.
 Afterwards, you may notice your team returns to work more refreshed and rejuvenated.

 2. Throw a Small Company or Department Party

 Sales reps get can stressed no matter what their role entails.
 When your team struggles with disengagement or are burnt out, getting them to produce quality work can be quite difficult.
 This is especially true when morale is low—so why not give the opportunity for some fun?
 (Plus here are 23 ways to improve sales team morale).

-It also helps to boot your team's morale, which is critical to workplace success.
+It also helps to boost your team's morale, which is critical to workplace success.
 As a result, they feel supported by their team, build bonds and enjoy work more when they realize there is some leeway for fun.
 Plus, a party enhances a team setting.